JasonvanBrackel/techbash2025/intro-to-kuberentes-developers/exercises/02-draft-deploy-to-local-k8s/README.md

 # - Application name: weather-api (or your preferred name)
 # - Port: 8080 (or 5000 depending on your config)
 # - Namespace: default

+  ✔ manifests
+  [Draft] version not provided, using default version:  0.0.1 Please enter the port exposed in the application (default: 80): 8080 Please enter the name of the application (default: src): weather-api Please enter the port the service uses to make the application accessible from outside the cluster (default: 8080):
+  Please enter  the namespace to place new resources in (default: default):
+  Please enter the name of the image to use in the deployment (default: weather-api):
+  [Draft] --> Creating manifests Kubernetes resources...

+  [Draft] Draft has successfully created deployment resources for your project 😃 [Draft] Use 'draft setup-gh' to set up Github OIDC.
 ```

 ### What Draft Creates